MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Security/Add-MgSecurityCaseEdiscoveryCaseReviewSetQueryTag.md

 For details, see Tag documents in a review set in eDiscovery.
 This API is available in the following national cloud deployments.

+> [!NOTE]
+> To view the beta release of this cmdlet, view [Add-MgBetaSecurityCaseEdiscoveryCaseReviewSetQueryTag](/powershell/module/Microsoft.Graph.Beta.Security/Add-MgBetaSecurityCaseEdiscoveryCaseReviewSetQueryTag?view=graph-powershell-beta)

 ## SYNTAX

 ### ApplyExpanded (Default)